Turtlepaw/SamsungAppsPatcher/.github/ISSUE_TEMPLATE/issue-with-installed-modded-apps.md

 ---
 name: Issue with installed modded apps
-about: I'm experiencing a crash or can't connect
+about: I'm experiencing a crash or can't connect to the watch
 title: ''
 labels: android
-assignees: adil192
+assignees: turtlepaw

 ---